mpolden/echoip/README.md

 ```
 $ http --json ifconfig.co
 {
-  "ip": "127.0.0.1",
+  "city": "Bornyasherk",
-  "country": "Home, Sweet Home"
+  "country": "Elbonia",
+  "ip": "127.0.0.1"
 }
 ```

-Pass the appropriate flag (usually -4 and -6) to your tool to switch between IPv4 and IPv6 lookup.
+Pass the appropriate flag (usually `-4` and `-6`) to your tool to switch between IPv4 and IPv6 lookup.

-The subdomain http://v4.ifconfig.co can be used to force IPv4 lookup.
+The subdomains https://v4.ifconfig.co and https://v6.ifconfig.co can be used to force IPv4 or IPv6 lookup.

 ## Features